11CConnolly/SSG/README.md

 ## Instructions
 To build, use `mvn clean package -DskipTests=true`

+Once that has been done, you can then run the jar file to build for the files you want.

-To run, use `java -jar target/jparser-0.1.0-SNAPSHOT.jar <file location>.java`
+To run, use `java -jar target/jparser-0.1.0-SNAPSHOT.jar <file location>.java <defect type>`

+#### Example Usage

+Two example files have been included for demonstrative: ExampleInteger.java and ExampleString.java.

+To run SSG on ExampleInteger.java you can use:

+`java -jar target/jparser-0.1.0-SNAPSHOT.jar src\main\java\com\example\ExampleInteger.java INTEGER_ATTACK`

+To run SSG on ExampleString.java generating SQL Injection tests

+`java -jar target/jparser-0.1.0-SNAPSHOT.jar src\main\java\com\example\ExampleInteger.java STRING_SQL_INJECTION`

+To run SSG on ExampleString.java generating Path Traversal attack tests

+`java -jar target/jparser-0.1.0-SNAPSHOT.jar src\main\java\com\example\ExampleInteger.java STRING_PATH_TRAVERSAL`

 ## Acknowledgementts
-Project utlizes JavaParser and JavaPoet
+Project utlizes JavaParser and JavaPoet.
+Fuzzing lists used are adapted from 1N3@Crowshields lists.